boushphong/dsa/1. Data Structures & Algorithms/Dijkstra.md

 **Dijkstra** algorithm is used to find the shortest path from one vertex to all vertex in a weighted graph. **Dijkstra** can work on both weighted and non-weighted graph.
 On non-weighted graph, edges can be updated to be bidirectional between every pair.
 - Negative edges are **not allowed**.

-**Dijkstra** algorithm is usually implemeted with a Min-Heap.
+**Dijkstra** algorithm is usually implemented with a Min-Heap.
 This is because the main idea of Dijkstra's algorithm is to explore the shortest paths first hence a Min-Heap allows the algorithm to always expand the vertex with the smallest tentative distance next.
 This ensures that the shortest path to each vertex is found in the correct order.

 ## Graph Representation:
 ```mermaid